 How Difficult Is It to Get Into UPenn?

 In 2019, UPenn’s acceptance rate was 7.7% and in 2020, it was 8.07 percent, consistently making it one of the most competitive schools in the country.
-Applicants who are admitted to UPenn typically take the most challenging course load with AP and IB classes and are academic standouts in high school.
+While not explicitly required, applicants who are admitted to UPenn typically take the most challenging course load with AP and IB classes and are academic standouts in high school.

 Testing averages for the incoming class of 2024 at Penn: